 What is Windows 10?

-Officially unveiled on September 30, 2014, Windows 10 is the current major release of Microsoft's Windows operating system and is the successor to Windows 7 and Windows 8.1.
-The latest version--1903, or the May 2019 Update--was made available on MSDN on April 18, 2019.
+Officially unveiled on Sept.
+30, 2014, Windows 10 is the current major release of Microsoft's Windows operating system and is the successor to Windows 7 and Windows 8.1.

 Developed under the codename "Threshold" with later builds coming from the "Redstone" branch, Microsoft's goal with Windows 10 is to provide a common operating system that can run across multiple platforms--including PCs, tablets, smartphones, embedded systems, and even Xbox One, Surface Hub, and HoloLens.
 Each platform has a device-specific user interface (UI), but shares the same Windows 10 core.